 Parvene dedicates time to shelter and rescue work and is certified through The Community Animal Shelter Association (CASA) in several areas: As a Certified Assess-A-Pet™ evaluator, Parvene conducts behavioral assessments of rescue and shelter dogs for placement with families.
 As a Certified Train-to-Adopt™ educator, she instructs shelter staff and volunteers in training of shelter dogs and on how to improve the quality of life for all the animals in their care.
 CASA’s Training Wheels™ program also provides neighborhood communities with free food, equipment, and access to medical assistance and training.

 In addition to consulting with shelters, volunteer groups, professional trainers, and the public, Parvene has been featured on local and national television, including NBC News and The Learning Channel, and has worked with NickelodeonJr. on- and off-camera to create information spots about raising dogs with children.
 She writes articles for the public and is presently conducting scientific research on the effects of spaying and neutering dogs and on the use of non-aversive interventions to reduce inter-dog aggression.

 From 1992 to 1996, Parvene worked extensively with children from Kindergarten through 5th grade in public and private schools throughout Baltimore, Maryland.
 She designed and implemented teaching systems grounded in the principles of positive reinforcement.
 The curricula were designed to motivate student to learn using the same scientific principles she applies to all training.

-Parvene shares her passion for behavior analysis and behavioral technology by giving lectures, seminars and workshops around the world teaching trainers how to be more effective and efficient through the use of humane, science-based teaching.
+Parvene shares her passion for behavior analysis and behavior technology through her research, writings, and training of several species.
+She also give lectures, seminars and workshops around the world with the goal of teaching trainers to be more effective and efficient though a better understanding of learning principles and their application.